Buying guide

 AI summary

 Renovating a villa requires careful planning to blend modern updates with classic charm.
-For a smooth project, start with thorough due diligence and hire an experienced architect.
+Before buying, conduct thorough due diligence with building reports.
+Engage an experienced architect early, get detailed fixed-price quotes to control costs, and keep a 15-20% contingency fund.

 1. Buy carefully